pmean/build-website/text/00/causation.md

 > imply causation, I invite you to stand under a tall tree the next time
 > there is a storm.
 >
 > No, no come back here.
-I didn\'t mean it.
+I didn't mean it.
 You do pose an interesting
 > question: **when does association imply causation?**

 **Short explanation**

 > A good review of when we can make the leap from association to
-> causation is a 1965 article by Sir Austin Bradford Hill \"The
+> causation is a 1965 article by Sir Austin Bradford Hill "The
-> Environment and Disease: Association or Causation\".
+> Environment and Disease: Association or Causation".
 He mentions nine
 > factors:
 >
 > 1. Strength (is the risk so large that we can easily rule out other